 Check out these intriguing structures which are all part of this UNESCO Historic Macau World Heritage Site.

 22/ Wynn Palace

-The 28-story hotel is home to 1706 superbly furnished rooms, villas, and suites to accommodate the most discerning tastes.
+The 28-story hotel is home to 1706 superbly furnished rooms, villas, and suites.

-Your visit to the Wynn Palace will provide you with a variety of entertainment options, including the unique gondola/cable ride called the SkyCab, an 8-acre Performance Lake, and large-scale floral displays.
+There is a unique cable ride called the SkyCab, an 8-acre Performance Lake, and large-scale floral displays.

-The eye-catching architecture of the Morpheus Hotel in the City of Dreams is enough to captivate your imagination and your interest in exploring further.
+The eye-catching architecture of the Morpheus Hotel in Macau will captivate your imagination and your interest.

 Macau City Sightseeing Tour

 Treat yourself to a full day of discovering Macau’s cultural heritage.